-- (a) These options were granted on May 11, 2010.
+(a) These options were granted on May 11, 2010.
 The exercise price of the options was equal to the market value of the underlying stock on the date of grant.
-The options vest in fifty percent increments on each of December 31, 2013 and 2014, with vesting based solely upon continued services being provided as a director. - (b) These restricted share units were granted on May 11, 2010.
-They vest on December 31, 2012, with vesting based solely upon continued services being provided as a director. - (c) The options were granted on May 6, 2008.
+The options vest in fifty percent increments on each of December 31, 2013 and 2014, with vesting based solely upon continued services being provided as a director.

+(b) The options were granted on May 6, 2008.
 The exercise price of the options was equal to the market value of the underlying stock on the date of grant.
-Mr. Andrews received a grant of 1,047 options, which vests in one-third increments on each of December 31, 2010, 2011 and 2012, with vesting based solely upon continued services being provided as a director. - (d) The options were granted on May 1, 2002.
+Mr. Andrews received a grant of 1,047 options, which vested in one-third increments on each of December 31, 2010, 2011 and 2012, with vesting based solely upon continued services being provided as a director.

+(c) The options were granted on January 3, 2008.
 The exercise price of the options was equal to the market value of the underlying stock on the date of grant.
-Mr. Butler received a grant of 17,000 options, which vested in 25% increments on each of December 31, 2006, 2007, 2008 and 2009, with vesting based solely upon continued services being provided as a director on the vesting dates. - (e) The options were granted on January 3, 2008.
+The applicable director received a grant of 1,302 options, which vested in one-third increments on each of December 31, 2010, 2011 and 2012, with vesting based solely upon continued services being provided as a director.

+(d) The options were granted on December 1, 2011.
 The exercise price of the options was equal to the market value of the underlying stock on the date of grant.
+Mr. Eckert received a grant of 2,035 options, which vests in fiftypercent increments on each of December 31, 2015 and 2016, with vesting based solely upon continued services being provided as a director.

-The applicable director received a grant of 1,302 options, which vests in one-third increments on each of December 31, 2010, 2011 and 2012, with vesting based solely upon continued services being provided as a director. - (f) The options were granted on December 1, 2008.
+- (e) These restricted share units were granted on December 1, 2011.
+They vest in fifty percent increments on each of December 31, 2013 and 2014, with vesting based solely upon continued services being provided as a director. - (f) The options were granted on December 1, 2008.
 The exercise price of the options was equal to the market value of the underlying stock on the date of grant.
-The applicable director received a grant of 1,592 options, which vests in one-third increments on each of December 31, 2010, 2011 and 2012, with vesting based solely upon continued services being provided as a director. - (g) The options were granted on December 1, 2011.
+The applicable director received a grant of 1,592 options, which vested in one-third increments on each of December 31, 2010, 2011 and 2012, with vesting based solely upon continued services being provided as a director. - (g) These options were granted on December 1, 2012.
 The exercise price of the options was equal to the market value of the underlying stock on the date of grant.
-Mr. Eckert received a grant of 2,035 options, which vests in fifty-percent increments on each of December 31, 2015 and 2016, with vesting based solely upon continued services being provided as a director. - (h) These restricted share units were granted on December 1, 2011.
-They vest in fifty percent increments on each of December 31, 2013 and 2014, with vesting based solely upon continued services being provided as a director.
+Mr. Martinez received a grant of 1,688 options, which vests in fifty-percent increments on each of December 31, 2016 and 2017, with vesting based solely upon continued services being provided as a director. - (h) These restricted share units were granted on December 1, 2012.
+They vest in fifty percent increments on each of December 31, 2014 and 2015, with vesting based solely upon continued services being provided as a director.